mdhas-appno/laravel-feature-flag/readme.md

 { "roles": ["admin", "dev"]}
 ~~~

-If you don't have a roles property in your User model, you just need to implement the **FeatureFlagsUserRoles** Interface and the following method
+If you don't have a roles property in your User model, you just need to implement the **FeatureFlagsEnabler** Interface and use **FeatureFlagUserRoleTrait**

 ~~~
+use FriendsOfCat\LaravelFeatureFlags\FeatureFlagsEnabler;
-use FriendsOfCat\LaravelFeatureFlags\FeatureFlagsUserRoles;
+use FriendsOfCat\LaravelFeatureFlags\FeatureFlagUserRoleTrait;

 class User extends Authenticatable implements FeatureFlagsUserRoles {
-    public function getRolesForFeatureFlags(): ?array
-    {

-        // return user roles array
-    }
+    use AuthenticableTrait, FeatureFlagUserRoleTrait;
 }
 ~~~